Menu Close

 2023 Canola BCT Results

-Another year of BrettYoung Comparison Trials (BCTs) has come and gone, which means it’s time to look at the results from our canola plots.
+Another year of BrettYoung Comparison Trials (BCTs) has come and gone, which means it’s time to take a closer look at the results from our canola plots.

-BCTs were first established as a way for Regional Account Managers (RAMs) and growers to assess hybrids new and existing against each other while assessing performance against industry checks.
-With trial locations across Western Canada, these trials show us how our products perform in each environment of the region.
+BCTs were established to allow Regional Account Managers (RAMs) and growers to assess new and existing hybrids against one another while also evaluating performance relative to industry checks.
+With trial locations across Western Canada, BCTs provide valuable insight into how BrettYoung products perform across diverse environments.

-This year, BCTs were set up to assess TruFlex™ and Optimum® GLY hybrids together.
-Apart from those we have LibertyLink® and Clearfield® trials, each assessing a combined total of 10 new canola hybrids from BrettYoung, including the brand new BY 7204LL.
-Results from 32 BCTs have been received, 14 in each the TruFlex /Optimum GLY and LibertyLink systems, and four in the Clearfield system.
+This year, BCTs were set up to assess TruFlex® / Optimum GLY hybrids together.
+In addition, LibertyLink® and Clearfield® trials were conducted, with each system assessing a combined total of 10 new canola hybrids from BrettYoung, including the brand new BY 7204LL

-Justine Cornelsen, Agronomic & Regulatory Services Manager for BrettYoung, said this was the largest trialing network we’ve had for canola with the exploration of four herbicide tolerance platforms.
+Justine Cornelsen, Agronomic & Regulatory Services Manager for BrettYoung, noted that this represented the largest canola trial network BrettYoung has run to date, incorporating four distinct herbicide tolerance platforms.

-Hybrids from BrettYoung can also be found in retailer trials, USA state hybrid evaluations, DL Seeds’ Max Plots, and BrettYoung canola hybrid evaluation trials.
+BrettYoung hybrids were also evaluated through retailer trials, U.S. state hybrid evaluations, DL Seeds Max Plots, and BrettYoung canola hybrid evaluation trials.

-Outlined below are preliminary trial results from data received prior to October 20, 2023.
-The number of BCT locations each hybrid was entered in is based on seed availability, maturity, and harvest type.
-Hybrids with wildly different maturities did find themselves side by side in the occasional trial and this is where wide ranges in yield data form.
+Outlined below are preliminary trial results based on data received prior to October 20, 2023.
+The number of BCT locations each hybrid appeared in was influenced by seed availability, maturity, and harvest method

 HybridAverage % of Trial MeanMax Yield (bu/ac)# of BCT Locations